oracle/weblogic-kubernetes-operator/documentation/4.0/content/managing-domains/working-with-wdt-models/auxiliary-images.md

 for all but one of your specified auxililary images.
 {{% /notice %}}

-For an example of configuring multiple auxiliary images for Model in image, see [Configuration example 3](#example-3-multiple-images).
+For an example of configuring multiple images, see [Configuration example 3](#example-3-multiple-images).

 #### Model and WDT installation homes

-If you are using auxiliary images in Model in image, typically, it should not be necessary to set `domain.spec.configuration.models.modelHome` and
+For Model in image:

-`domain.spec.configuration.models.wdtInstallHome`.
-The model and WDT install files you supply in the auxiliary image (see [source locations](#source-locations)) are always placed in the `/aux/models` and `/aux/weblogic-deploy` directories, respectively, in all WebLogic Server pods.
-When auxiliary image(s) are configured, the operator automatically changes the default for `modelHome` and `wdtInstallHome` to match.
+- It should not be necessary to set `domain.spec.configuration.models.modelHome` and `domain.spec.configuration.models.wdtInstallHome`.
+The model and WDT install files you supply in the image (see [source locations](#source-locations)) are always placed in the `/aux/models` and `/aux/weblogic-deploy` directories, respectively, in all WebLogic Server pods.
+The operator automatically changes the default for `modelHome` and `wdtInstallHome` to match.

-{{% notice warning %}}
+- {{% notice warning %}}
 If you set `modelHome` and `wdtInstallHome` to a non-default value, then the domain will ignore the WDT model and installation files in its auxiliary image(s).
 {{% /notice %}}